Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

 * The British Electrician is commemorated at Tower Hill, listed on this page on the The Commonwealth War Graves Comm. website.
-The Canadian mess boy can be found on this page, and here is Fred Martin - the 2 Canadians are commemorated at the Halifax Memorial (all external links).
-There's also a Canadian R. C. Jamieson and a W. Laurie, date of death given as Jan.
-25-1942, but I'm not sure whether they are the passengers listed as British above.
+The Canadian mess boy can be found on this page, and here is Fred Martin - the 2 Canadians are commemorated at the Halifax Memorial.
+There's also a Canadian R. C. Jamieson and a W. Laurie, date given as Jan.
+25-1942, but I'm not sure whether they are the passengers listed as British above (all these links are external).

 As already mentioned, the external page re USS Swanson below lists some of the missing men as follows: